yuwvandy/Infrastructure-network-simulation/README.md

 # Simulation tool of interdependent gas-power-water systems
-## Motivation
+## 1. Motivation
-Developing a tool which can simulate infrastructure networks and their interdependencies, initialize the network flow inter and intro networks.
+A methodological framework which can simulate infrastructure networks and their interdependencies, initialize the flow inter and intro networks is proposed, which can used in statistically analyzing infrastructure topologies and performing vulnerability, resilience analysis.
-## Input data
+## 2. Input data
 (1) The area where the infrastructure systems are to be set up: geographical boundary (lat, lon), the population distribution (in tract sense), the real infrastructure system to be simulated (degree distribution, the number of different type of facilities)
 ## Output data
-(1) The interdependent system to be simulated
+(1) The interdependent system to be simulated: the topology and the flow
-## Contents
+## 3. Contents
+****
+### Network topology simulation and analysis are performed in Python
 * Basemapset.py: Set up the base backgroud where the infrastructure system is to be set; import the population data here
 * Annealing simulation.py: Heuristic search to solve the optimal facility location problem
 * Network.py: Network object specificed to define the infrastructure networks; Several important network operations are included: random bipartite graph algorithm, find all paths between certain pair of nodes (i, j), calculate different network topologies